-Species labels are stored in a file's metadata.
+Species labels are stored in the file metadata.
 Multiple species labels can be added to a file.

-VIEWING SAVED FILES
+VIEWING & LISTENING TO SAVED FILES

-To view a saved file, use the Swipe Menu to display the File Viewing Controls.
-Press the Files button is to show the file list and select the file you wish to view.
+To view a saved file, use the Swipe Menu to display the last saved filed and File Viewing Controls.
+Press the Files button to show the file list and select the file you wish to view.
 It may take a few moments to load, depending on the length of the recording.
-You can use the Files buttons to jump between files.
+You can use the buttons to jump between files.
 The file names are displayed at the bottom right of the screen.
-To go back to live mode, swipe back to the Live Mode Controls on the bottom menu and press the U button.
+To go back to live mode, swipe back to the Live Mode Controls on the bottom menu.

-To play back, tap on the oscillogram display where you want the playback to start from.
-To stop the play back, tap the oscillogram again.
-You must have the oscillogram selected to play back recordings.
-The playback mode (Time Expansion, Heterodyne, etc) can be adjusted in the Audio settings.
+To play back a saved recording, press O or tap on the oscillogram display where you want the playback to start from.
+To stop the play back, tap the oscillogram again or press O. The playback mode (Time Expansion, Heterodyne, etc) can be adjusted in the AUDIO SETTINGS.